 Google Business Profile can transform how you acquire customers online.

-For many businesses, I'll go as far as saying that it's more important than their own website.
+For many local businesses, I will go as far as saying that it's more important than their own website.

-If you're in charge of growing your company's bottom line, this article will arm you with the know-how to turn your Profile into a revenue-pumping machine.
+If you are in charge of growing your company's bottom line, this article will arm you with the know-how to turn your listing into a revenue pumping machine.

 Let's get started.

-About 11 years ago - so a million in internet years - Google gave people ten blue links, along with some ads when they searched for something.
+About 11 years ago - Google gave us ten blue links, along with some ads, when we searched for something.

 Things have changed in a big way since then.

-No Click Searches: Instances where people are searching on Google, only to get the information they need without needing to visit any websites.
+No Click Searches: Instances where people are searching on Google, only to get the information they need without visiting any websites.

 Google understands that it can only get so aggressive in terms of prioritizing ads over organic search results.